 eForms Logo

-A California residential purchase and sale agreement is a contract between a buyer that agrees to purchase real estate from a seller for an agreed-upon sales price.
-All terms and contingencies related to the sale must be included in the same agreement.
+A California residential purchase agreement is a contract used by a buyer who agrees to purchase real estate from a seller for an agreed-upon sales price.
+The agreement must include all terms and contingencies related to the sale.
+Once signed by both parties, it becomes legally binding.

-If a buyer should not receive any of the disclosures listed below, they have 3 days to terminate their agreement (or 5 days from the date of mailing) by delivering notice to the seller or seller’s agent.[1]
+If a buyer does not receive any of the disclosures listed below, they have three days to terminate their agreement (or five days from the date of mailing) by delivering notice to the seller or seller’s agent.[1]

 Environmental Hazards Pamphlet – The buyer must receive a copy.[2]